lessonomicon/safetynomicon/05_community/index.md

     may also be able to offer advice if they have been in similar situations.

-2.  **Use anti-harassment apps** like [Block Party](https://www.blockpartyapp.com/) and document everything.
+2.  **Use anti-harassment apps** like [Block Party][block-party] and document everything.
 Save emails and take screenshots of sites like Facebook and Twitter (in case attackers delete or alter material).

 3.  **Do not engage directly.** Casual attackers are often seeking attention, so a direct response often encourages further attacks